-Anemia: This describes low levels of hemoglobin in the blood, which is the part of the blood that carries oxygen throughout the body.
-Symptoms of anemia include pallor, tiredness and breathlessness.
+Anemia: Describes low levels of hemoglobin in the blood, which is the part of the blood that carries oxygen throughout the body.
+Symptoms of anemia include pallor, tiredness, and breathlessness.

-Anorexia: This means an abnormal loss of appetite.
+Anorexia: When someone experiences an abnormal loss of appetite.
 Some cancer patients have anorexia and sometimes it occurs as a result of treatment for cancer.

-Autoimmune Hemolytic Anemia (AIHA): This is a rare autoimmune disorder that is seen more often in CLL where the body’s immune system attacks its own red blood cells resulting in anemia.
+Autoimmune Hemolytic Anemia: This is a rare autoimmune disorder that is seen more often in CLL.
+It is when the body’s immune system attacks its own red blood cells, which results in anemia.

-Evan’s Syndrome: Fortunately a very rare disorder that can be seen in CLL where the body’s immune system attacks both the platelets and the red blood cells.
+Evan’s Syndrome: Fortunately, this is a very rare disorder that can be seen in CLL when the body’s immune system attacks both the platelets and the red blood cells.

-Hemorrhage: This means bleeding either to the outside through the skin or internally.
+Hemorrhage: Bleeding either to the outside of the body through the skin, or internally.

-Idiopathic (or Immune) Thrombocytopenic Purpura (ITP): This is a rare autoimmune disorder that is seen more often in CLL in which the body’s immune system attacks its own platelets which results in bruising and/or bleeding..
+Idiopathic (Immune) Thrombocytopenic Purpura: This is a rare autoimmune disorder that is seen more often in CLL in which the body’s immune system attacks its own platelets, which results in bruising and/or bleeding.

-Immunocompromised or Immune Deficiency: This means that the immune system is not functioning properly, which makes the patient at risk for infection caused by bacteria, viruses or fungi.
-This may be due to a low white blood cell count or due to some medicines.
+Immunocompromised (Immune) Deficiency: A condition in which the immune system is not functioning properly, which makes the patient at risk for infection caused by a virus, bacteria, or fungi.

-Mucositis: This is an Inflammation of the mouth and throat, which may be caused by drugs used to treat leukemia.
+Mucositis: Inflammation of the mouth and throat, which may be caused by drugs used to treat leukemia.

 Neuropathy: Damage to the nerves, which may occur as a complication of anti-leukemia treatment.
-It usually affects the peripheral nerves (nerves to the arms and legs) and may be reversible when treatment is stopped or reduced.
+It usually affects the peripheral nerves (nerves of the arms/legs) and may be reversible when treatment is stopped or reduced.

 Purpura: These are purple spots on the skin that are a sign of bleeding under the skin.
-They occur as a result of low levels of platelets.
-They are similar to petechiae, but are larger in size.
+They occur because of low levels of platelets.
+They are similar to petechiae but are larger in size.

-Septicemia: This is a general term to describe serious bacterial infection of the blood stream often associated with high fever.
+Septicemia: This is a general term used to describe a serious bacterial infection of the bloodstream, often associated with a high fever.

-Thrombosis: The means the development of a clot in a blood vessel.
-They occur most often in a vein but sometimes in an artery.
-It is potentially life-threatening depending on where the clot occurs and if left untreated.
+Thrombosis: The development of a clot in a blood vessel.
+They occur most often in a vein, but sometimes in an artery.
+When left untreated, this is a potentially life-threatening condition, depending on where the clot occurs.

 Cytogeneticist: This is a health care expert who studies cells and chromosomes.

-Hematologist: This is a doctor who specializes in blood cell diseases and disorders that affect the blood- producing organs.
+Hematologist: A physician who specializes in blood cell diseases and disorders that affect the blood- producing organs.

 Hematopathologist: This is a doctor or scientist who studies blood cells and blood tissues to identify and diagnose diseases.